 LTSpice model of the standard 5F6A bias circuit.
 Bias voltage is plotted in light blue, transformer voltage is green, diode output is dark blue and red is the junction of the pot (set a 29k) and 27k resistor (56k total resistance).
 The bias voltage stabilized at -49v.

-This mod uses two bias pots so you can set the bias for each power tube.
+This mod uses a bias adjust trim pot and a balance pot so you can adjust the bias and balance the bias between the power tubes.
 This allows you to use unmatched tubes but bias them evenly.
 You can even run a 6V6 and a 6L6 power tube together and bias each tube properly.
 You can also fatten up the clean and overdrive tone by intentionally mismatching the two tubes' bias which increases harmonic distortion.
 An increased bias mismatch can cause an increase in hum so keep an ear out for that if you dial up an intentional mismatch.

 5F6A Adjustable Balanced Bias